dell/omnia/docs/source/Logging/index.rst

 Control plane logs
 ---------------------------

-Most log files can be viewed via the Dashboard tab ( |Dashboard| ) on the grafana UI.
-Alternatively, all log files can be viewed via CLI.
-Custom dashboards can be created per user requirements.
+All log files can be viewed via CLI.
+Alternatively, most log files can be viewed via the Dashboard tab ( |Dashboard| ) on the grafana UI.

+.. caution:: It is not recommended to delete the below log files.

+.. note:: Log files are rotated periodically as a storage consideration.
+The operating system in use decides how often the logs are rotated.

 Below is a list of all logs available to Loki and can be accessed on the dashboard: